uidaholib/main-web-redesign_draft/content/services/distance.md

 ---
 title: Accessing Library Resources Off-Campus
-layout: page
+layout: page-narrow
 section: Services
 permalink: /services/distance.html
 chat-widget: true
 ---

-The resources of the University of Idaho Library are available for students, faculty, and staff both in and outside of Moscow, Idaho.
+The resources of the University of Idaho Library are available for students, faculty, and staff everywhere--whether you are studying in the Library building, working at a statewide Center, or traveling the world!
 The sections below list a variety of ways you can access library resources online from anywhere.

-### Get Online Help!
+{% capture help %}
 Need help finding articles, starting your research, or have other library questions?
-We are online with extended hours, ready to answer your questions from anywhere.
+We are online ready to answer your questions from anywhere.

-Visit the [Reference Services]({{ '/help/' | relative_url }}) page to connect with U of I librarians via chat, text, or email.
+Visit the [Reference Services Help page]({{ '/help/' | relative_url }}) to connect with U of I librarians via chat, text, or email.
 Just [ask us]({{ '/help/' | relative_url }})!

 <div class="text-center mb-2">
 <a href="{{ '/help/' | relative_url }}" class="btn btn-outline-pride-gold m-2">Reference and Research Help</a>
-<a href="{{ '/help/research.html' | relative_url }}" class="btn btn-outline-pride-gold m-2">Research Consultations</a>
+<a href="{{ '/help/research.html' | relative_url }}" class="btn btn-outline-pride-gold m-2">Subject Librarian Consultations</a>
 </div>

-### Librarian Consultations

-Subject librarians with expertise in specific areas are available for remote consultations via a variety of methods, including email or via Zoom.
-Visit our [Research Assistance page]({{ '/help/research.html' | relative_url }}) to make an appointment!
+{% endcapture %}
+{% include feature/card.html text=help header="Get Help Online!" %}

-### Research Guides
+## Research Guides

 Trying to make sense of library resources can be confusing.
 To help, we've created hundreds of [research guides](https://libguides.uidaho.edu/?b=s) that are tailored to U of I classes and subjects.

-For additional remote research help, check out the Library's Distance Education Research Guide:

-{% include feature/button.html text="Distance Education Research Guide" link="http://libguides.uidaho.edu/Distance_Education" color="outline-clearwater" centered=true %}
+Our [Off-Campus Access guide](https://libguides.uidaho.edu/Distance_Education) provides detailed information about how to find and access resources.

-### Online Resources
+## Online Resources

 The library has tons of materials you can access online.
 Check our [library catalog](https://alliance-primo.hosted.exlibrisgroup.com/primo-explore/search?vid=UID&sortby=rank&mode=advanced) for e-books, articles, and more, or [browse our databases](https://libguides.uidaho.edu/az.php?) for scholarly and scientific articles.

-### Interlibrary Loan and Document Delivery
+To use the library off-campus, you'll need to log in to our catalog or databases with your VandalID, the same credentials you use to access email and BBLearn.
+Stuck?
+[Ask us for help]({{ '/help/' | relative_url }}) or see if your question is answered in the [Off-Campus Access guide](https://libguides.uidaho.edu/Distance_Education).

+## Interlibrary Loan, Document Delivery, & Digitization Requests

-Even if you're not on campus, we can still help you get electronic access to materials the library doesn't own via [Interlibrary Loan (ILL)](https://www.lib.uidaho.edu/services/ill/).
+Our [Interlibrary Loan (ILL) office]({{ '/services/ill/' | relative_url }}) can help you get electronic access to materials the library doesn't own or digitize physical materials from our print collections.

-Never used ILL before?
-You will need to [create a unique account](https://uidaho.idm.oclc.org/login?url=https://uidaho.illiad.oclc.org/illiad/illiad.dll) before you can place your requests.
-Please keep in mind that ILL is limited to U of I students, staff, and faculty.
+- ILL service can provide electronic copies of materials held by other libraries across the world.
+To get started you will need to [create a profile in our ILLiad system](https://uidaho.idm.oclc.org/login?url=https://uidaho.illiad.oclc.org/illiad/illiad.dll) used to make requests.
+- [Document delivery service]({{ '/services/ill/docdelivery.html' | relative_url }}) provides electronic access to journal articles and book chapters from the U of I Library's print collection.
+Like ILL, requests are made through our [ILLiad system](https://uidaho.idm.oclc.org/login?url=https://uidaho.illiad.oclc.org/illiad/illiad.dll).
+- [Digitization requests]({{ '/services/ill/docdelivery.html#digitization-requests' | relative_url }}) can be made from the [library's catalog](https://alliance-primo.hosted.exlibrisgroup.com/primo-explore/search?tab=default_tab&sortby=rank&vid=UID) by clicking on "Digitization Request" from a print item's record.

+Don't hesitate to contact <libill@uidaho.edu> with any questions!

-### Curbside Delivery
+## Curbside Delivery

 Patrons can request locally-owned physical items from the U of I Library and pick them up curbside.

 To request an item, navigate to the [library's online catalog](https://alliance-primo.hosted.exlibrisgroup.com/primo-explore/search?vid=UID&mode=advanced) and search for a title.
-Then use the "Request Curbside Pick Up" link to place your request; you'll receive an email when your item is ready, with a link to reserve a pick up time slot during open hours, Monday to Friday.
+Then use the "request" link to place your "Curbside Pick Up".
+You'll receive an email when your item is ready, with a link to reserve a pick up time slot during open hours, Monday to Friday.
-Please note that due to staffing and safety protocols it may take two or more business days from the time you place your request to receive your items!
-Contact us at (<libcirc@uidaho.edu>) with questions.
+Please note that it may take two or more business days from the time you place your request to receive your items!

-### Off-Campus Access

-To use the library off-campus, you'll need to log in to our catalog or databases with your VandalID, the same credentials you use to access email and BBLearn.
-Stuck?
-[Ask us for help](https://www.lib.uidaho.edu/help/chat.html) or see if your question is answered in this [guide for off-campus students](https://libguides.uidaho.edu/c.php?g=363086&p=2453098).
+Contact us at <libcirc@uidaho.edu> with questions.

-### Special Collections & Archives
+## Special Collections & Archives

 Many of the unique materials held by Special Collections & Archives are discoverable via our [digital collections](https://www.lib.uidaho.edu/digital/).
-The rest of our holdings can be searched via Archives West or the [Special Collections website](https://www.lib.uidaho.edu/special-collections/browse.html).
+The rest of our holdings can be searched via [Archives West finding aids](https://archiveswest.orbiscascade.org/search/results.aspx?t=i&q=idu&p=0) or the [Special Collections website]({{ '/special-collections/browse.html' | relative_url }}).
-For assistance with finding and accessing this material, please contact our Special Collections staff via email (<libspec@uidaho.edu>).
+For assistance with finding and accessing this material, please contact our Special Collections staff via email <libspec@uidaho.edu>.